Lawmakers: Fired radio reporter didn't ID herself at meeting

 CHATTANOOGA, Tenn.
 (AP) — A reporter for a radio station at the University of Tennessee at Chattanooga has been fired after state lawmakers complained she failed to disclose her presence during a meeting on a state transgender bathroom bill.

-The Chattanooga Times-Free Press (http://bit.ly/2nfiEW3 ) reports that lawmakers said WUTC-FM reporter Jacqui Helbert failed to properly identify herself as a reporter during meetings March 7 between lawmakers and a group of high school students.
+Lawmakers said WUTC-FM reporter Jacqui Helbert failed to properly identify herself as a reporter during meetings March 7 between lawmakers and a group of high school students, according to a Chattanooga Times-Free Press (http://bit.ly/2nfiEW3) report.
+Helbert worked for WUTC, a National Public Radio affiliate.

-Helbert says she wore a press ID badge at the Capitol, was carrying radio equipment, and never concealed her intentions.
+Helbert said she wore a press ID badge to the public meeting at the Capitol, was wearing headphones and carrying bulky radio equipment.
+She said she never concealed her intentions.

-University spokesman George Heddleston says in a statement the university’s decision to fire Helbert was “based on a violation of journalism ethics.”

 Most Read Stories